Broadway streetscaping in Lorain could be coming

 Councilwoman Mary Springowski says the plan could really influence a revamped downtown area, namely in bringing more folks to enjoy Lorain.
 “Wouldn’t it be nice to come out and be able to sit out and eat in the nicer weather?”
 Springowski said.

-Currently Broadway has some empty building, chipped facades, graffiti and plywood boarding up broken windows and entryways.
+Currently, Broadway has some empty buildings, chipped facades, graffiti, and plywood boarding up broken windows and entryways.

 This isn’t the sight officials want visitors to see when they come to the historic downtown.